Q. How much are Girl Scout Cookies?

 Q. What is the cad/sr/amb. option?

 A. Cadette/Senior/Ambassador Girl Scout troop/groups can choose to receive money, $.05 per box, in lieu of the individual reward prizes.
 The girls will also receive a thank you certificate and relevant patches.
-The ENTIRE troop must consist of all Cadettes, Seniors or Ambassadors in order to exercise this option; mixed groups are not eligible.
+The ENTIRE troop must consist of all Cadettes, Seniors and/or Ambassadors in order to exercise this option; mixed groups are not eligible.